Top 10 Most Played MMORPGs in 2019 - What MMOs SHOULD You Be Playing!?!

 To put that into perspective, the non-classic version has around 12,000 players.

 Black Desert Online

-Black Desert Online is one of the few buy-to-play MMORPGs capable of maintaining a purchase-to-play model.
+Black Desert Online is probably the only buy-to-play MMORPG other than Elder Scrolls Online capable of maintaining a purchase-to-play model.

 The game has what is generally considered the best character creation in an MMORPG, ever.
 It also has what is, once again, considered the best action combat ever released in MMO-form.